mucel/Quantifying_bias_in_ai/README.md

 ##### Abstract

 "The new regulatory framework proposal on Artificial Intelligence (AI) published by the European Commission establishes a new risk-based legal approach."
+(De Alcala et al.).
 This risk assessment will be addressing bias and the ways to evaluate and possibly mitigate them.
 In this work we apply statistical approaches to a .... data set, which is based on automatic decision making.

 The method we want to use ...